marcelpetrick/DevNotes/BeenThereSeenThat/20230606_AI_Ethics_Regulation_Meetup_nr1/README.md

 ![](img09.jpg)

 ## public questions
-* line between perceived human action and human action is betting smaller; interaction with chatbot versus a real doctor
+* line between perceived human action and human action is getting smaller; interaction with chatbot versus a real doctor
 * right now the human rights decision is really centered on real humans
 * what if AI develops some real consciousness? not reached yet
 * but what about closed integration of humans and robots